centrapay/streamsub/README.md

 The following Redis streams concepts are the building blocks for a pubsub solution using Redis:

- 1. **Stream** - A list-like data structure that offers random access and allows us to block while waiting for new entries.
+ 1. **Stream** - A list-like, append-only, data structure that offers random access and allows us to block while waiting for new entries.
 In a pubsub scenario the stream acts as a logical topic - we publish to the stream but do not read directly from the stream.

  2. **Consumer Group** - A logical subscription to a stream which routes messages to one of many participating consumers and keeps track of the